OWASP/www-committee-wia/index.md

 The scope for OWASP WIA Committee falls into the following areas:

++ Build upon opportunities for and participating of underrepresented groups, including gender, sexual orientation, neurodiversity, physical limitations and racial minorities.

 + Attract women and underrepresented groups to OWASP, as active members, contributors and leaders.

 + Offer opportunities for women and underrepresented groups to become engaged in AppSec and related professional communities.

 + Provide inclusive targeted application security programs for all women learners.